Vishnu868/Vishnu868/README.md

 ## About Me

-- 🔭 **Computer Science Student** passionate about building scalable and impactful solutions
+- 🔭 **AI and ML Student** passionate about building scalable and impactful solutions
 - 💻 **Full-Stack Developer** with expertise in modern web technologies
 - 🤖 **AI/ML Enthusiast** working on machine learning and healthcare applications
 - 🎯 **Problem Solver** who loves tackling complex algorithmic challenges